AppColony/slate/source/includes/api/v2/users/_update.md

-email              | User's email address employee_id        | Used for clocking in and out phone_number       | User's phone number hire_date          | Date the user was hired employment_type    | "full_time", "part_time", or "casual"
+email              | User's email address employee_id        | Used for clocking in and out phone_number       | User's phone number hire_date          | Date the User was hired employment_type    | "full_time", "part_time", or "casual"
 role               | "employee", "department_admin", "location_admin", or "company_admin"
 api_id             | A unique ID for identifying a User